ldelossa/nvim-ide/README.md

     -- The global icon set to use.
     -- values: "nerd", "codicon", "default"
     icon_set = "default",
+    -- Set the log level for nvim-ide's log.
+Log can be accessed with -- 'Workspace OpenLog'.
+Values are 'debug', 'warn', 'info', 'error' log_level = "info",
     -- Component specific configurations and default config overrides. components = {
         -- The global keymap is applied to all Components before construction.